John Shaw Billings (editor)

-John Shaw Billings (1891–1975) was the first editor of Life magazine and first managing editor of Time-Life.
+John Shaw Billings (1898–1975) was the first editor of Life magazine and first managing editor of Time-Life.

 Background

 Billings descended from U.S. Senator James Henry Hammond (1807–1864).
 His grandfather (also John Shaw Billings) was an Army medical doctor during the Civil War.
 After the war, he established an Army medical library with the first modern bibliographical system for medical knowledge.
 He later became one of the best-known, early 20th-century librarians as director of the New York Public Library.

-Billings was born at Redcliffe manor on Beech Island, South Carolina, a plantation built by his great-grandfather the senator (famed for the saying "Cotton is king").
+Billings was born at Redcliffe manor in Beech Island, South Carolina, a plantation built by his great-grandfather the senator (famed for the saying "Cotton is king").

 He left Harvard University to drive ammunition trucks for the army of France in World War I.

 Career

 After the great war, Billings became a reporter for the Bridgeport Telegram.
 Fired for his purple prose, he joined the Brooklyn Daily Eagle as its Washington correspondent.

-In 1928, Billings began working for Time magazine, again as Washington correspondent (and replacing Henry Cabot Lodge, Jr.).
+In 1928, Billings began working for Time magazine, again as Washington correspondent (and replacing Henry Cabot Lodge Jr.).
 In 1929, he became National Affairs editor.

 By 1933, he became Times managing editor.
 In 1936, Luce asked him to become the first editor of Life.

 In 1944, he became deputy editorial director under Luce for Time-Life's four publications: Time, Life, Architectural Forum, and Fortune.